|Area: White Pass

 Maps: Green Trails, Goat Rocks William O Douglas Wilderness No. 303S

-Trailhead directions: From Packwood, follow US 12 east 20 miles (0.6 mile beyond ski area) to Pacific Crest trailhead at White Pass (From Yakima, follow US 12 west for 50 miles to Pacific trailhead).
-Parking and trailhead is on south side of road.
+Trailhead directions: From Packwood, follow US 12 east 20 miles (0.6 miles beyond ski area) to Pacific Crest trailhead at White Pass (From Yakima, follow US 12 west for 50 miles to Pacific trailhead).
+Parking and trailhead are on south side of the road.